Antony-LE/test-technique-react/README.md

-# Hello world !
+# How to laucch the project

+run the command line yarn start or npm run start.

-I hope that'll enjoy the work behind this project !
+I hope that you'll enjoy the work behind this project.